Best books on personal development

 Mindset – Dr. Carol S Dweck

-In this book, Stanford University Psychology Professor, Dr. Carol Dweck uses decades of research to show that ‘the view you adopt for yourself greatly affects the way you lead your life.’
-Unpacking the power of a ‘growth mindset,’ Dr. Dweck helps readers to see how powerful it is to steer away from fixed mindsets and allow themselves to use criticism, challenges, and change to spur their personal development onwards.
+In this book, Stanford University Psychology Professor, Dr Carol Dweck uses decades of research to show that ‘the view you adopt for yourself profoundly affects the way you lead your life’.
+Unpacking the power of a ‘growth mindset,’ Dr Dweck helps readers to see how powerful it is to steer away from fixed mindsets and allow ourselves to use criticism, challenges and change to spur our personal development onwards and upwards.

 The Miracle Morning – Hal Elrod

 Marie Kondo is the queen of decluttering.
-Kondo believes that a clean and organized home, populated by only the things you use and love can massively reduce stress levels, and help us sleep better.
-She suggests readers handle everything in their homes, and ask the question, ‘Does it spark joy?’
+Kondo believes that a neat and organised home, populated by only the things you use and love can massively reduce our stress levels and even help us sleep better.
+She suggests readers handle everything in their homes and ask the question ‘does it spark joy?’
 If the answer is ‘no’ then it has to go.
 Ever felt slightly (or a lot) embarrassed by the level of things in your home?
 This book is for you.

 The Bullet Journal method – Ryder Carroll

 Introducing the first book by the founder of the Bullet Journal, a journaling and mindfulness system that has taken the world by storm.
-After 20 years of trial and error, Carroll developed a method to combat the fact that, as he describes, ‘In the most connected time in history, we’re quickly losing touch with ourselves.’
-His method, known as The Bullet Journal, can become whatever you need it to be – calendar, to-do list, sketchbook, meal planner… the list is endless.
-The method is all about ‘tracking the past, ordering the present, and designing the future.’
-So, if you’re looking for a way to declutter your mind and be more mindfully productive, then give this book a read.
+After 20 years of trial and error, Carroll developed a method to combat the fact that, in his own words ‘in the most connected time in history, we’re quickly losing touch with ourselves.’
+His method, known as The Bullet Journal, can become whatever you need it to be – calendar, to-do list, sketchbook, meal planner, the list is endless.
+It’s a method all about ‘tracking the past, ordering the present and designing the future’, so if you’re after a way to declutter your mind and be more mindfully productive then give this book a read.